openvinotoolkit/openvino/docs/install_guides/ncs2-setup-guide.md

    ```
 3. You may need to reboot your machine for this to take effect.

+@sphinxdirective

 You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-Proceed to the <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the :ref:`Start Using the Toolkit <linux get started>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

+@endsphinxdirective

 @sphinxdirective